 The marker is located in the southeast part of Taylorville, just northwest of the intersection of IL 48 and IL 49.
-The marker is near the entrance to the Christian County Heritage Historical Museum.
+The marker is near the entrance to the Christian County Historical Society & Museum.

 Christian County Historical Society, Bertrand Hopper Memorial Foundation, Illinois State Historical Society, Taylorville Park District and Taylorville Tourism Council

 The first courthouse of Christian County (originally Dane County) was built in 1840 for $2,350.
 It was located in the center of Taylorville's public square.
 Court was held on the lower level with county officers sharing the upstairs floor.
 Since the circuit court came to town only twice each year, the courtroom was available at other times for use by county commissioners or for public functions.